annieccar/Project3-WildCodeSchool-Origins_Digital/README.md

 - Clone this repo, enter it
 - If you are using `yarn` or `pnpm`, adapt the `config/cli` in `package.json`
 - Run command `npm install`
-- _NB: To launch the backend server, you'll need an environment file with database credentials.
-You'll find a template one in `backend/.env.sample`_
+- \_NB: To launch the backend server, you'll need an environment file with database credentials.
+You'll find a template one in backend/.env.sample .
+Choose a database name, then create a database with matching name in your sql management tool.
+- To create database structure, run all SQL scripts in backend/database.sql.
+- To insert the dump into the database tables, run all SQL scripts in backend/sample.sql.

+### Video and image assets

+To run this project in its development phase, you'll need video and image files :

+- First, download and unzip thumbnails.zip folder and video.zip folder from https://www.mediafire.com/folder/njzr98k63e3js/Origins_Digital_backend_assets
+- Then paste both those folders in `backend/public` folder.

 ### Available Commands